MYTHS AND FALICYS ABOUT SADDLE FIT

 White spots in the shoulder area can indicate an ill-fitting or too narrow tree but often they are a sign of saddles that have been ridden too far forward with the shoulders being constantly ‘’jammed.’’
 Since many horses or mules actually have downhill backs, it becomes necessary to know how to ‘’level’’ a saddle and how to keep it from riding downhill.
 Many of us do not even realize that we are being thrown ahead by a downhill back.
 Once you learn to recognize this it is very easy to see [and feel!]
 Once corrected it makes an amazing difference in your comfort and your animals too.
 This is accomplished by building up the front end of the saddle with shims or making the modifications to the tree itself.
 Then, the use of a properly designed and positioned back cinch will aid in stabilizing the saddle and holding it in position.
 The back cinch should not be ‘’optional’’ but is indeed very necessary in keeping the saddle in the proper position.
 The trend today even by trail riders is to leave the back cinch loose or even throw it away.
 In reality, you would be much better off to use your breast collar and back cinch and throw your front cinch away.

 Many of these people are professionals in their own right who do understand equine anatomy.
 One is a human and equine chiropractor who told me years ago that most of the problems we experience in our animal’s backs are caused from riding with our saddles too far forward.
-Another ‘’believer’’ is a saddle maker who also runs a prominent saddle and tack shop in southern Alberta.
+Another ‘’believer’’ is a saddle maker who ran a prominent saddle and tack shop in southern Alberta.
 He told me that he first learned of this through an instructor in the States that was to teach those from his company on proper fitting of a western saddle.
 The instructor was ridiculed when he suggested where the tree of the saddle needs to sit [off of the shoulders] and most of the pupils walked out of his class, but not this fellow.
 He decided to test this ‘’new’’ idea out and found that he got so much more out of his horses when he moved his saddle back that he has been an advocate of this ever since.